sherozshaikh/CS_547_Information_Retrieval/README.md

-## University & Course Details
+# University & Course Details
-- Course: CS 547 - Information Retrieval
+- **Course**: CS 547 - Information Retrieval
-- University: Worcester Polytechnic Institute
+- **University**: Worcester Polytechnic Institute
-- Semester: Fall 2023
+- **Semester**: Fall 2023

-## Cross Lingual Information Retrieval
+# 🌍 Cross-Lingual Information Retrieval

-## Authors
+## 👨‍💻 Authors
 - [Shaun Noronha](https://github.com/Shaun-Noronha)
 - [Sheroz Shaikh](https://github.com/sherozshaikh)

-## Background and Motivation
+## 🌟 Background and Motivation
-Our proposed tool is designed to perform cross-lingual information retrieval by extracting relevant documents from a large corpus.
-It operates based on user-specified queries that can be provided in any of the seven selected languages: Arabic (Ar), Bengali (Bn), Finnish (Fi), Japanese (Ja), Korean (Ko), Russian (Ru), and Telugu (Te).
-Notably, the tool can retrieve the most relevant top-k documents regardless of the language in which the query is expressed.
-This feature obviates the need for machine translation (MT) to translate the query, which can sometimes hinder retrieval performance.
-The tool empowers users to effortlessly access relevant documents in multiple languages, streamlining the information retrieval process thus avoiding potential issues related to translation quality and ambiguity.
+Our cross-lingual information retrieval tool is designed to extract relevant documents from a large corpus based on user-specified queries in any of seven languages: Arabic (Ar), Bengali (Bn), Finnish (Fi), Japanese (Ja), Korean (Ko), Russian (Ru), and Telugu (Te).
+Unlike traditional methods that rely on machine translation, our tool can retrieve the most relevant top-k documents without the need for translation, which can sometimes introduce errors or hinder retrieval performance.
+By directly accessing relevant documents in their original language, users can enjoy a seamless and efficient information retrieval experience, avoiding potential issues with translation quality or ambiguity.

-## Dataset
+## 📚 Dataset
 ### Cross-lingual Open-Retrieval Question Answering Data
-We used the data available on [XOR-TyDi](https://nlp.cs.washington.edu/xorqa/)
+We used the data available on [XOR-TyDi](https://nlp.cs.washington.edu/xorqa/), which provides a rich source of cross-lingual question-and-answer data.
+This dataset offers a comprehensive view of queries, correct and incorrect answers, and allows for a realistic assessment of our information retrieval tool.

 <p align="middle">
   <img src="Table-1.jpg" width="450" />
 </p>

-### Columns
+### Dataset Columns

 | Column |Description|
 |-------|--------|